what-is-data-mining

 Privacy concerns

 One of the foremost challenges in data mining revolves around privacy preservation.
-As organisations collect and analyse vast amounts of data, there is a risk of infringing upon individuals' privacy rights.
+As organisations collect and analyse vast amounts of data, they risk infringing upon individuals' privacy rights.
 Aggregated data might inadvertently contain sensitive information, threatening individuals' confidentiality.
 Striking a balance between extracting valuable insights and safeguarding individuals' privacy remains a critical challenge.

 Data quality and accuracy